alimeshkat/hack-to-kotlin/ReadMe.md

 ### libraries

-This project is based `spring-boot-starter-parent` 2.7.4.
+This project is based on `spring-boot-starter-parent` 2.7.4.

 ---